Trump and Iowa evangelicals: A bond that is hard to break

 That history repelled many Iowa evangelical leaders during the last competitive Republican caucuses in 2016, when they helped push Texas Sen. Ted Cruz to victory in the opening contest.
 As the 2024 campaign begins, however, many of those same leaders are open to Trump, grateful for his judicial appointments that resulted in the dismantling of a constitutional right to abortion.

-They are unswayed by the controversy swirling around him, including the 34-count felony indictment handed down against Trump last week stemming from hush money payments made to a porn actress who alleged having an extramarital affair with him.
+They are unswayed by the controversy swirling around Trump, including the 34-count New York felony indictment handed down against him last week stemming from a hush money payment made to porn actor Stormy Daniels, who alleged having an extramarital affair with him.

 “I believe, and I think many evangelical Christians understand, politics at that level is a blood sport.
 Donald Trump is fighting.
 That’s why he got things done,” said the Rev. Terry Amann of suburban Des Moines.
 “So, our role isn’t to judge him.”